 The roles during MEUS 2023 will include: Member of the European Parliament (MEP), Minister of the Council of the EU (Minister), Interpreter, Interest Representative, Journalist and Photographer.

 Will I get any free time during the conference?

 Yes!
 Although the MEUS schedule is quite intense and we are limited by the European Parliament by how often we can enter and leave the building (for security reasons), participants tend to have at least one free afternoon/evening to enjoy the city!

 Will we have breaks during the simulation?

 Yes!
-We will have daily lunch breaks to ensure that everyone has time to relax, cook (if they wish) and take a break from debates.
-Likewise, every day will have at least 1 break during sessions to ensure that simulation hours are not excessive.
+There are daily lunch breaks to ensure that everyone has time to relax, eat and take a break from debates.
+Likewise, every day there tends to be ~2-3 coffee breaks during sessions to ensure that simulation hours are not excessive.

 What happens if I am selected for MEUS but then I can no longer take part?

 Please contact our Participants Coordination team as soon as possible!
 In such circumstances, an applicant on our waiting list will be contacted to replace you and it is vital that we know as soon as possible so that we can ensure that they have sufficient time to prepare.

 How is the EU decision-making process simulated at MEUS?

 MEUS simulates a modified version of the Ordinary Legislative Procedure of the EU.
 Through this modified version, two different topics are debated and amended in the Parliament and the Council.
 The amendments that pass in these chambers will be adopted into the working versions of the proposals and swapped with the two institutions.
 Now the Parliament will be discussing the proposal as amended by the Council and vice-versa.
 The process of debating and further amending the proposals commenced.
 Eventually, the final versions of the proposals as amended by both chambers are voted on.
 As with the regular Ordinary Legislative Procedure, it is necessary for the proposals to pass in both institutions before it is adopted into law.